Miriamvdb/frontend-TEAMIES.com/README.md

 # TEAMIES

-Teamies is a page for sport teams, where a user can specify their participation for trainings, matches and custamizable events.
+TEAMIES: a page for sport teams, where sporters can specify their participation for trainings, matches and customisable events.
 The trainer has a good overview now of the players availability.
-In this case I made an example with my own soccerteam.
+In this case I made an example with my own football team.

 ## Technology I used